-- lemon curd – I include a recipe below for a delicious homemade lemon curd, but you can also use your favorite store-bought lemon curd to save time making these lemon curd cookies!
+- lemon curd - I include a recipe below for a delicious homemade lemon curd, but you can also use your favorite store-bought lemon curd to save time making this recipe!

 - turbinado sugar - we'll be using turbinado sugar to add a sweet crunch to the top of our cookies!
 If you don't have any turbinado sugar, feel free to use white sparkling sugar or just omit it altogether.

-This is a pretty simple lemon curd cookies recipe, so you’ll mostly need basic cookie tools — a large baking sheet and liner, and an electric mixer.
-You’ll also want to grab a microplane grater to zest your lemon, and a wooden spoon or other tool to press out the “thumbprint.”
+This is a pretty simple recipe for shortbread cookies with lemon curd, so you'll mostly need basic cookie tools -- a large baking sheet and liner, and an electric mixer.
+You'll also want to grab a microplane grater to zest your lemon, and a wooden spoon or other tool to press out the "thumbprint."
 I like to use a wine cork!

 Tips and F.A.Q.

 Your lemon curd should last up to a week, refrigerated in an airtight container.
 You'll definitely have some left over, so see above for some ideas for what to do with your extra lemon curd!